University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 The University restores unused sick leave balances for any state of Washington employee listed above who is reemployed within three years of the termination of prior state employment.

-Employees must earn sick leave before it is used.
+Employees must earn sick leave before it can be used.

-Employees may use sick leave under the following conditions:
+Employees must be allowed to use sick leave under the following conditions:

-• Illness or temporary disability of the employee or the employee’s immediate family.
+• Illness, injury, health condition or temporary disability of the employee or the employee’s family member;

-• Personal medical, dental, or optical appointment or a family member’s appointment when the presence of the employee is required.
+• Personal medical, dental, or optical appointment or a family member’s appointment;

-• When an overtime-eligible employee’s place of business has been closed by order of a public official for any health-related reason, or when the employee’s child’s school or place of care has been closed for such reason, per RCW 49.46.210.
+• When an employee’s place of business has been closed by order of a public official for any health-related reason, when the employee’s child’s school or place of care has been closed for any health-related reason, or after the declaration of an emergency by a local or state government or agency or by the federal government, per RCW 49.46.210;

-• Leave for an employee whose spouse is a member of the military who has been notified of an impending call or order to active duty or who has been deployed (see also Leave for Spouse of Member of Military above).
+• Leave for an employee whose spouse is a member of the military who has been notified of an impending call or order to active duty or who has been deployed (see also Section 14.0 above); or

 Employees may use up to three days of sick leave per calendar year for absence due to suspended operations, emergency closures, or inclement weather after all other paid leave is exhausted.